frank-ang/filecoin-data-onboarding-tools/README.md

 # Filecoin Data Onboarding Tools

 Automates provisioning/deprovisioning of a Filecoin cloud appliance.
-This consists of an Ubuntu instance installed with Lotus,Lotus-miner, Boost, and Singularity.
+This consists of an Ubuntu instance in`stalled with Lotus,Lotus-miner, Boost, and Singularity.

 Currently configures for Devnet.